What Does a Teaching Assistant Do?

 No matter what kind of classroom they work in, teaching assistants can make an impact.

 If you love working with kids and want to learn more, keep reading to learn about training requirements and what it’s like to do this job.

 - Give one-on-one or small group instruction

-- Help teacher with taking attendance, grading tests and other record-keeping and clerical tasks
+- Help teacher with taking attendance, grading tests and other tasks

 - Meet with lead teacher to discuss students’ progress